-We found this vintage trailer about five years ago, just as we were moving out of our old neighborhood in the city.
-We love vintage things – the quality and inherent style speak to us.
+We found this trailer about five years ago, just as we were moving out of our old neighborhood in the city.
+We love vintage things – the quality, history, and inherent style just speaks to us.
 Trailers especially.
-I would check out books on vintage trailers and we would dream about them.
+I used to check out books on vintage trailers and we would dream about them.

-Then we saw this one for sale driving to the grocery store.
-You see a lot moldering in fields, but not a lot for sale.
-We went and looked at it that evening and decided it wasn’t for us.
+Then we saw this one for with a “for sale” sign driving to the grocery store.
+You see a lot of trailers moldering in fields, but not a lot for sale.
+We went and looked at it that evening…and decided it wasn’t for us.

 It was all wood inside, though the walls were not original.
 It had character.
-We offered less (it really was too small for a family of four) because we knew this opportunity was rare – and were surprised when the owner took it.
+We decided to offer less (it really was too small for a family of four) because we knew this opportunity was rare – and were surprised when the owner took it.

 We were the proud owners of our own vintage trailer.

-That needed a lot of work inside.
-Not to mention a new paint job.
+That needed a lot of work inside – and that new paint job.

-It is a 1957 Dalton.
+The trailer is a 1957 Dalton.
 If you look at this picture close, you can see the marks left from the paint roller (!) the previous owner used to apply house paint (!) to the exterior.
-It hasn’t been a priority yet, but we envision a white trailer with silver trim and a cool red stripe like some other vintage trailers we’ve seen.
+It hasn’t been a priority for us yet, but we envision a white trailer with silver trim and a cool red stripe like some other vintage trailers we’ve seen.

 It’s about 12 feet long and sleeps 3.
-We made it work for the four of us by using a little pup tent we put up for the kids when we go camping.
+We made it work for the four of us by using a little pup tent for the kids when we go camping.

-We replaced the carpet with a Marmoleum remnant we found, added molding and CLEANED.
+We replaced the carpet with a Marmoleum remnant we bought, added molding, and CLEANED.

 Even though it’s small, we easily fit all our needs in it for week-long trips.
 There is storage under the seats we use for the camp stove, lantern, and collapsable water carrier.

 The closet didn’t have a door when we bought it.
-We found matching plywood and stained and finished it to match, adding matching hardware I salvaged and a much needed mirror.
+We found matching plywood and I stained and finished it to match, adding matching hardware I salvaged and a much needed mirror.
 It’s one of the things I think turned out best in our makeover!

-I love the towel racks on the side, it’s a great use of space.
+I also love the towel racks on the side, it’s a great use of space.

 To make it more functional for our family, we added shelves inside the closet, which I LOVE.
-Each of us has our own shelf and basket for small items.
+Each of us has our own shelf and a basket for small items.
 We can pack enough clothes for a week here.
 This eliminated the need for suitcases and has worked out really well.

-The bottom of the cabinet holds four rolled up sleeping bags, a broom, lantern and small propane tanks.
+Plus, the bottom of the cabinet can hold our four rolled up sleeping bags, a broom, lantern and small propane tanks.

-The “couch” folds out to a double bed.
-Let’s just say its nice and “cozy.”
-There is storage underneath for camp chairs and such.
+The couch folds out to a double bed.
+Let’s just say its nice and, um, cozy.
+There is more storage underneath for camp chairs and wood.